PFTL/pftl_pelican/content/blog/46_building_PFTL_daq.md

 image: '/images/python-arduino-fullsize.width-800.jpg'
 subtitle: The PFTL DAQ is the ideal companion for the Python for the Lab book
 tags: [DAQ, PFTL, darduino due]
-title: "Instructions to build the Python for the Lab DAQ"
+title: "Instructions to build the Python for the Lab DAQ."
 ---
-The PFTL DAQ is the ideal companion to follow the book [Python for the Lab](https://www.pythonforthelab.com/books/).
+The PFTL DAQ is the ideal companion to follow the book [Python for the Lab](https://pythonforthelab.com/books/).
 Building the device itself is not part of the book because it focuses on Python best practices and not on lower-level electronics.
 In this article, we will quickly see how to build the device to follow the book to its fullest.

 ## Materials
 The device is built on an **Arduino DUE**, which can be purchased directly from [Arduino's webstore](https://store.arduino.cc/arduino-due) or any other supplier.
 The DUE choice was driven because it is the only board that provides analog outputs (also known as DAC).
 However, boards evolve over time, and there may be others available with the same options.